HyperAgents/hmas/domains/manufacturing-environments/safety-rules/README.md

 * Should we call "possible world" or "possible hyperworld" ?

+## ToDo

+* Correct the examples in the README.md
+* Correct hmas:enforcesNorm in hmas:enforcesRegulativeNorm
+* Check for hmas:definesRegulativeNorm too -.-'

 ## Related links

 * [link toward issues that are associated to the domain](https://github.com/HyperAgents/ns.hyperagents.org/issues?q=manufacturing+environment)